Australasian T-Cell Lymphoma Network

 The Australian Cutaneous Lymphoma Multi-Disciplinary Team was established by Professor Miles Prince and Associate Professor Chris McCormack.
 The first multidisciplinary clinics were held at St Vincent’s in 1996. and the first online National Multidisciplinary Team Discussion (MDT) for all States occurred in August 2011.

-Over the year’s this has evolved into the Australian T-cell Lymphoma Network, a group of medical and nursing professionals with an interest and experience in the management of cutaneous and peripheral t-cell lymphoma.
+Over the year’s this has evolved into the Australasian T-cell Lymphoma Network, a group of medical and nursing professionals with an interest and experience in the management of cutaneous and peripheral t-cell lymphoma.
 With the backing of the Australasian Lymphoma Alliance and Snowdome, the network has grown substantially, and has had over 30 hospitals across Australia, New Zealand and Singapore regularly participating in our web-based multi-disciplinary meeting.

 T-Cell Lymphoma eGrand Rounds